Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

 \subsection{Selection of Databases}

-We selected the six academic databases for our systematic review based on their relevance and coverage.
-The \textbf{ACMDL} and \textbf{ACMCL} were chosen because it is the primary venue for research on HCI, providing a comprehensive coverage of persona development work in computing contexts. \textbf{IEEE Xplore} was selected for its strong focus on technical implementations, covering mainly engineering aspects of GenAI applications in persona development. \textbf{WoS} and \textbf{Scopus} were included to ensure a broad interdisciplinary coverage, since persona research spans multiple domains, including design, marketing, and social sciences.
-Finally, \textbf{arXiv} was incorporated to capture developments in GenAI applications to personas, particularly given the progress of LLMs.
-However, we only included preprints from the past two years.
+We investigated five academic databases for our scoping review based on their relevance and coverage.
+We created different versions for each of the databases (see Section A2 of the online appendix).
+ACMDL was chosen as the primary venue for HCI research, providing comprehensive coverage of persona development work in computing contexts.
+We excluded ACM Guide of Computing Literature to avoid duplication with ACMDL.
+IEEE Xplore was selected for its strong focus on technical implementations, covering engineering aspects of GenAI applications in persona development.
+WoS and Scopus were included to ensure broad interdisciplinary coverage, as persona research spans multiple HCI-related fields, including design, marketing, and social sciences.

+Finally, \textit{arXiv} was included to capture recent developments in GenAI applications to personas, particularly given the rapid progress of LLMs.
+The inclusion of preprints from arXiv follows established practices in rapidly evolving GenAI research domains to reduce the risk of excluding articles with negative or null findings, particularly in fields where peer review lag could exclude cutting-edge developments~\cite{naveed2025comprehensive,sengar2025generative}.
+We only included preprints from the past two years to focus on recent developments.

 During deduplication, we prioritized entries based on the quality of the database metadata and the relevance of the domain.
-ACMDL entries were retained on other sources, followed by IEEE Xplore, WoS, and finally Scopus.
-This systematic approach helped ensure comprehensive coverage while maintaining data quality and consistency.
+ACMDL entries were retained over other sources, followed by IEEE Xplore, WoS, and finally Scopus.